ShawnDietrich/DietrichBrewery/Logical/Libraries/MpTemp/MpTemp.typ

 		Simulation : MpTempSimulationInfoType; (*Contains information about simulation.*)
 		Diag : MpTempDiagType; (*Diagnostic structure for the status ID.*)
-		HCM : MpTempControllerHCMInfoType; (*Contains the currents identified during the HCM measurement. *) END_STRUCT;
+		HCM : MpTempControllerHCMInfoType; (*Contains the currents identified during the HCM measurement. *) SoftStart : MpTempSoftStartCtrlInfoType; (*Information about the soft start.*)
+		Parameterization : MpTempParameterizationInfoType; (*Contains information about the current parameterization.*)
+	END_STRUCT;
 	MpTempGroupInfoType : 	STRUCT  (*Information about the group component.*)
 		Profile : MpTempGroupProfileInfoType; (*Contains information about the profile.*)
 		HeatPower : MpTempGroupPowerType; (*Contains information about the power limitation.*)
 		Diag : MpTempDiagType; (*Diagnostic structure of the function block.*)
-	END_STRUCT;
+		SoftStart : MpTempSoftStartGroupInfoType; (*Information about the soft start*) END_STRUCT;
 	MpTempHCMInfoType : 	STRUCT  (*Information about the HCM component.*)
 		State : MpTempHCMStateEnum; (*Current state of HCM.*)